idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 d.
 Varying proportions

 #### How Many Fonts To Use
-A design that uses too many fonts willsurely be cluesttered.
+A design that uses too many fonts will surely be cluesttered.
 It is a good design characteristics to stick with two fonts in your design.

 Find fonts that are similar or that communicates similar moods.
 Also choose fornts that comes from the same era.